AdobeDocs/experience-manager-screens.en/help/user-guide/adding-components-to-a-channel.md

 ### Embedded Page {#embedded-page}

-An **Embedded Page** allows you to add an embedded page to your project.
+An **Embedded Page** lets you add an embedded page to your project.
 For example, it can be a web application or a product catalog.

 The Embedded page has the following properties: